janelleshane/DnD_bios/README.md

 # DnD_bios
-Crowdsourced dataset of D&amp;D character biographies
+Crowdsourced dataset of D&amp;D character biographies and results of syllable-level RNN training on this dataset.

+## Crowdsourced dataset

 Crowdsourced between 9/17/2017 and 10/24/2018 from readers of aiweirdness.com